-On March 4, 2026, the Florida Fourth District Court of Appeals reinforced the enforceability of arbitration clauses in healthcare employment contracts.
+On March 4, 2026, Florida’s Fourth District Court of Appeals upheld arbitration clauses in healthcare employment contracts.

 The appellate court reversed a trial court ruling that had refused to require arbitration in a lawsuit.
-The suit in the lower court was brought by physician Dr. Kenneth Konsker against Florida Woman Care, LLC, and related defendants.
-Dr. Konsker, a co-founder of the women’s healthcare network, alleged defamation, tortious interference, and other claims following his termination from the organization.
+Dr. Kenneth Konsker filed the suit in the lower court.
+He sued Florida Woman Care, LLC, and related defendants.
+Dr. Konsker, a co-founder of the women’s healthcare network, claimed defamation, tortious interference, and other harms.

 The Defendant Health Network and Dr. Konsker.